 The show has always been a historical allegory, initially seemingly about the Fall of Rome, but additionally now about World War II.

 The gravity of history is unforgiving.
 Tragedy is when characters end up doing the wrong thing despite having tried everything to avoid doing it.
 No matter how much they may have wanted to change, they cannot change their nature.
 Jamie Lannister realizes this.
 Daenerys Targaryen realizes this.
-They give in, because that was always their destiny.
+They give in, because that was always their supposed destiny.
+They are weak, they surrender to the darkness inside.
+Contrast this with Arya and Sansa Stark: Both have suffered greatly, and yet they eventually beat the darkness and grow beyond the need for revenge.
+There is always a choice.

 Like Ahab, she is mad in her pursuit to break the wheel.
-The wheel of history cannot be broken.
+Yet the wheel of history cannot be broken.
 This has always been the truth of the show.
 It had to be revealed eventually, and shockingly, and the audience had to be punished for believing otherwise.

 The business of dictators is seduction, and Daenerys has certainly seduced us into (false) hope, just as the show and its producers have seduced us, almost soma-laden, into believing that the wheel of history can be broken, that violent and unprincipled psychopaths shalt lead the way to the revolution, and that everything will be all right.